Health Professional and Patient Interaction Elsevier eBook on VitalSource (Retail Access Card), 9th Edition

 Elsevier eBook on VitalSource - Access Card

-Easily navigate through the complicated and challenging world of daily on-the-job human interactions, with Health Professional and Patient Interaction, 9th Edition.
-Covering strategies for effective communication, this time-tested guide offers the tools you need to establish positive patient and interprofessional relationships built on respect.
-It not only covers respectful actions and good decision-making, but also demonstrates how those decisions directly shape your on-the-job success — making the information even more meaningful for students.
-Practical examples and authentic scenarios highlight how to apply respect and professionalism to coworkers and patients of various ages and various backgrounds across a wide spectrum of healthcare environments.
+Successfully guide your students through the complicated and challenging world of daily human interactions, with Health Professional and Patient Interaction, 9th Edition.
+Covering strategies for effective communication, this time-tested text provides the tools students need to establish positive patient relationships and professional collaborations built on respect.
+It not only covers respectful actions and good decision-making, but also demonstrates how those decisions directly shape on-the-job success — making the information even more meaningful for students.
+Practical examples and authentic scenarios show students how to apply respect and professionalism to coworkers and patients of various ages, various backgrounds, and across a wide spectrum of healthcare environments.
 In addition, the book’s unique interdisciplinary approach enables students to easily identify with typical interactions in their own field as well as recognize themes that apply across the entire healthcare spectrum.

 - Overall emphasis on respect sets up a basis for building positive relationships with patients and fellow health professionals through good decision-making.